peterwu-1031/nn-synthesis/README.md

     ├── LUT_counts.JPG
     └── DSP_counts.JPG
-presentation.pdf           // More detailed introduction to this project. report.pdf                 // All Details of the project.
+presentation.pdf           // More detailed introduction to this project. report.pdf                 // All details of this project.
 ```
 # More details
 1. How to test accuracy? <br>